 |/299||Number of losing trades so far.|

 After the test, a performance report and - if the LOGFILE flag was set - a log file is generated in the Log folder.
 If [Result] is clicked or the PLOTNOW flag was set, the trades and equity chart is displayed in the chart viewer. are displayed.
-The message window displays the annual return (if any) in percent of the required capital, and the annual gain/loss in pips.
-Note that due to different pip costs of the assets, a portfolio strategy can end with a negative pip value even when the annual return is positive, or vice versa.
+The message window displays the annual return (if any) in percent of the required capital, and the average profit/loss per trade in pips.
+Due to different pip costs of the assets, a portfolio strategy can have a negative average pip return even when the annual return is positive, or vice versa.

 The content of the message window can be copied to the clipboard by double clicking on it.
 The following performance figures are displayed (for details see performance report):